Last Updated December 16, 2020

-- We are washing our hands more often.
+- We are washing our hands and sanitizing everything more often.

 - All Dicot Farm staff are trained to follow our food safety protocols.

 - Any staff, including Erik & Meghan, do not work if they do not feel well.

 - We have a flexible leave policy for staff, staff earn paid leave hours that they may use for sick leave, and we will adhere to any federal and state policies on mandated leave.

 - Our veggies are minimally handled and are under our control the whole time until you take them home.

-- We are coordinating with our CSA pick up locations to determine if we will still be able to use them for pick ups.
-Both locations are open air and allow for quick parking, stopping, and picking up with minimal interaction.
+- We are currently approved to continue to use all three pick up locations (P.A.
+Bowen Farmstead, Waldorf Farmers Market, and Greenbelt Farmers Market).
+All locations are open air and allow for quick parking, stopping, and picking up with minimal interaction.

 - We will pre-pack shares so that CSA members will not have to touch or sort through individual items.

-- We are coordinating with our farmers market organizers to monitor any closures.
+- We are coordinating with our farmers market organizers to monitor any closures and requirements.

-- Staff at farmers markets will be designated between handling food and handling money.
+- Dicot Farm staff at farmers markets will be designated between handling food and handling money.
 Washing hands will be required before any crossover between the two.

 - A hand washing station will be provided for staff.
-We have always had this for our PG County markets as a requirement of our sampling permit (although, we will not be sampling anymore as a precaution).
+We have always had this for our PG County markets as a requirement of our sampling permit.
+Note we will not be sampling any items for now.

 We appreciate your support during this crisis so much.
 Thank you for being amazing customers and we look forward to continuing to be your farmers and getting through this together!